entity12208/JumpBot-READY/Customization Submods/CUSTOMIZATION.md

 To use these submods, copy the code into a text file and place it into the geode folder.
 Though Geode will say there is a mod error, everything will work fine with this and other mods.

 ## Descriptions
-* MegaHack.JumpBot - Makes disabled hacks from MegaHack v8 like macros and speedhack functional
+* MegaHack.txt - Makes disabled hacks from MegaHack v8 like macros and speedhack functional
+* #geode.txt - You must use this submod for other submods to function